UrbanInstitute/ed-data/master_sheet_graph_edits.md

      },
    ```
 - **Figure 6-1**
- -add two blank data points, one to beginning and end
+ - add two blank data points, one to beginning and end
- -set max y-value and ticks:
+ - set max y-value and ticks:

  ```
      "y": {